denkhaus/go-bitshares/README.md

 # bitshares

 A Bitshares API consuming a websocket connection to an active full node or a RPC connection to your `cli_wallet`.
 Look for several examples in [examples](/examples) and [tests](/tests) folder.
-This is work in progress and may have breaking changes.
+This is work in progress.
+To mitigate breaking changes, please use tagged branches.
+New tagged branches will be created for breaking changes.
 No additional cgo dependencies for transaction signing required.
 Use it at your own risk.

 ## install